zaengle/craft-conventions/docs/04-custom-resolvers.md

 Custom resolvers might be used for:

-- resolve wireframing patterns to vendor/
+- resolve wireframing patterns to `vendor/`
-- recursively resolving patterns by walking up the fs
+- recursively resolving patterns by walking up the filesystem
 - auditing component usage for consumption elsewhere

 ## Writing a resolver